Does this sound familiar?

 I get it…

-I'm Syama [Sha-ma], and I support new and growing families like yours through the postnatal period — especially where there has been previous loss.
+I'm Syama [Sha-ma], and I support new and growing families like yours through the postpartum period.

 During my first postpartum, I travelled to Kerala, where I witnessed how traditional doulas (Vytathi’s) care for mothers with such devotion, warmth, and reverence.
 I knew then, that this level of care was deeply needed here in the UK — where so many of us live far from family and often don't receive the ongoing, consistent support we truly need.
 That's why I do this work — so you don't have to navigate this precious time alone.